Physics-50/Module-1/docs/week2.md

 ## Checkpoint #2

-Please submit the following to Module 1, Checkpoint #2 on Gradescope
+Please submit the following to Module 1, Checkpoint #2 on Gradescope.

+**As a reminder: Please prepare your assignment in a separate document, enter all entries in a single sitting without using the "save" button and then make use of the "submit" button to submit your work.
+You may not resubmit your work once it has been submitted (and saving in Gradescope is equivalent to submitting).**

 + A screen-shot showing an organized spreadsheet used for data collection